 1881 was the only year in which three men served as President.
 Hayes served the last few months of his term, Garfield served a few months before being assassinated, and Arhur took the office upon Garfield's death.

-Two Presidents have been impeached by Congress-- Andrew Johnson and Bill Clinton.
-Both were acquitted in the Senate and thus retained office.
+Three Presidents have been impeached by Congress-- Andrew Johnson, Bill Clinton, and Donald Trump.
+All were acquitted in the Senate and thus retained office.

 George W. to George W.